Influence matrix approach to many-body Floquet dynamics

 where the arrow denotes time-ordering of the matrix product and now the c-numbers $\{ \sigma^\tau=\pm 1\}$ are given by the considered trajectory of the spin $S$.
 Inserting this expression into Eq.~\eqref{eq_transprob} we reconstruct the full summation over Feynman histories of the composite system.

-From expression \eqref{eq_generalIM} for the influence matrix, it follows that $|\mathcal{I} | \le 1$ (by the Cauchy-Schwarz inequality).
-In particular, it is evident that the absolute value of the influence matrix may be smaller than $1$ if forward and the backward trajectories differ.
+From expression \eqref{eq_generalIM} for the influence matrix, it follows that $|\mathcal{I} | \le 1$.
+In particular, it is evident that the absolute value of the influence matrix may be smaller than $1$ if the forward and backward trajectories differ.
 Indeed, when $\sigma^\tau=\bar\sigma^\tau$ for all $\tau$'s, the resulting ``standard" time-evolution of the density matrix preserves its trace, giving $\mathcal{I}(\{\sigma,\sigma\}) =1$.

 More generally, if $\sigma^\tau=\bar\sigma^\tau$ for all $\tau>\tau_f$, the forward and backward evolution after $\tau_f$ cancel out.
 For this reason, we may always think of the Keldysh contour as extending up to time $+\infty$.
 Similarly, when the initial state is the infinite-temperature density matrix, the evolution up to $\tau_i$ cancels out if $\sigma^\tau=\bar\sigma^\tau$ for all $\tau<\tau_i$, and the Keldysh contour can be thought as extended from time $-\infty$.